 2017 Florida Building Code

 - The total combined EPA and weight of all fixtures, brackets and attachments mounting to a light pole cannot exceed the EPA and weight rating for a specified pole.

-- Standard EPA (Effective Projected Area) and weight values are based on Standard Commercial Criteria (with 1.3 gust factor) for side mounted fixtures only.
-Consult the factory on loading criteria for pole top mounted luminaires and/or brackets.
+- Standard EPA (Effective Projected Area) and weight values are based on Standard Commercial Criteria (with 1.3 gust factor) for side and top mounted fixtures only.

 - Satisfactory performance of light poles is dependent upon the pole being properly attached to a supporting foundation of adequate design.

 Note: Additional sizes and configurations are available upon request.
 Specifications are subject to change without notice.